Key takeaways

 Warnings of phentermine and Adderall

-Adderall is a Schedule II controlled substance that has a high potential for abuse and misuse, which may lead to substance use disorder and addiction.
-Phentermine, on the other hand, is classified as a Schedule IV controlled substance with a lower potential for abuse and dependence than Adderall.
+Adderall is a Schedule II controlled substance with a high potential for abuse and addiction.
+Phentermine is a Schedule IV controlled substance, meaning it has a lower risk of misuse and dependence.

 Frequently asked questions about phentermine vs. Adderall